ktor-doc-jp/ktor-doc-jp/pages/quickstart/faq.md

 {: #proxy-ip }

 > The property `call.request.origin` gives connection information about the original caller (the proxy)
-> if the proxy provides proper headers and the feature `XForwardedHeadersSupport` is installed.
+> if the proxy provides proper headers, and the feature `XForwardedHeadersSupport` is installed.

 ## I get the error 'java.lang.IllegalStateException: No instance for key AttributeKey: Locations'
 {: #no-attribute-key-locations }